crazyotakuu/JobScoop/Sprint-3/Sprint3.md

 - Fetches and displays a list of user subscriptions on mount.
 - Allows editing of user details (like name) and handles form submission.
 - Includes tests for logout behavior and profile-specific navigation.
-- Mocks the `AuthContext`, localStorage, and navigation hooks to simulate authentication state and transitions.
+- Mocks the AuthContext, localStorage, and navigation hooks to simulate authentication state and transitions.

 #### **Subscribe Component Tests (`Subscribe.test.js`)**